nathanlane/industrialpolicyclass/classone.md

 In the previous class we introduced the impetus of industrial policies.
 Specifically, the idea of a second-best world and my ad hoc taxonomy of market failures.

 The focus of this short class was to think about the other side of the market failure justification of industrial policy: __government failures__.
-And related to this, the theory of rent seeking.
+Accordingly, we consider a related concept as it relates to industrial policy, __rent seeking__.

 ## "Structural development" as the background for Krueger's "Government Failure."